 Academic Writing Center

-The AWC is Open
+The Academic Writing Center is Open

-Online Appointments Only
+Online Appointments Only for Spring and Summer semesters

 The Academic Writing Center provides UC students with free writing assistance.
 Please note, all Academic Writing Services for Spring 2021 are available online only.
 If you would like a trained writing tutor to help you get started on your writing assignment or review your writing, make an appointment or submit your paper for feedback.